puppylinux-woof-CE/woof-CE/README.md

 # Getting documentation from a specified URL
 You can set `DOCS_URL` in `_00build.conf` to specifiy the URL to the personal documentation you would like to use to overwrite few parts of the woof-CE docs with.

-Note that the specified URL **should be able to download a .zip file**.
-To create the `zip` file, follow these steps:-
+Note that the specified URL **should be able to download a .tar.gz/.tar.xz/.tar.bz2 file**.
+To create the file, follow these steps:-
 1. Go to your local copy of woof-CE.
 2. Go to the directory `woof-code/rootfs-skeleton/usr/share/doc`.
 3. Copy all the files of the directory to a seperate directory (outside of woof-CE repo) and modify the files you would like to.